-Betaseron® is an interferon beta indicated for the treatment of relapsing forms of multiple sclerosis (MS).
-A disease-modifying drug (DMD), it is administered by subcutaneous injection (under the skin).
+Betaseron® is an interferon beta indicated for clinically isolated syndrome (CIS), relapsing-remitting MS, and active secondary progressive MS (SPMS).
+It is a disease-modifying drug (DMD) administered by subcutaneous injection (under the skin).
 Betaseron is intended to reduce the incidence of clinical exacerbations.
 An exacerbation is the appearance of a new clinical sign/symptom or the clinical worsening of a previous sign/symptom that persists for a minimum of 24 hours.
-Bestasteron is prescribed for people who present MRI results that contain features consistent with multiple sclerosis lesions.
+Betaseron is prescribed for people who present MRI results that contain features consistent with multiple sclerosis lesions.

 How does Betaseron work?

 The way Betaseron works is not well understood.
 It is thought to act by reducing inflammation and the immune response that attacks the body’s myelin.

 Many clinical trials evaluated the safety and efficacy of Betaseron.
 The most common side effects experienced by those taking Betaseron include:

 - Abdominal pain

 - Blood count abnormalities

 This is not an exhaustive list of all potential side effects of Betaseron.
 For more information, consult your doctor or healthcare provider.
 If you notice any new or worsening side effects when taking Betaseron, contact your doctor or healthcare provider immediately.

 Flu-like symptoms can generally be treated with over-the-counter pain relief medications.